OhNanoh/NanohsAscendedEquipmentCompanionBot/README.md

 run the python script.

 This python script will require port 8000 to be open on the firewall for the hosting server.

+HOW TO SETUP MOD SIDE:
+Have an ark server admin execute the following:

+cheat ScriptCommand SetupBot "Your arkserver domain or ip here"

+DO NOT INCLUDE HTTPS://
+Only the domain or ip
+Examples:
+cheat ScriptCommand SetupBot test.arkservers.com cheat ScriptCommand SetupBot 192.129.129.129